hallresearch-ai/bib-lib/README.md

 * Build venv using Python 3.

-* Open Pycharm project and run files from main.
+* Open IDE and run files from main.

 * Run `parser.py` to generate `.csv`s from existing `.bib`s.